aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-dotnet/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}
 # Creating Charts in .NET Presentations Using Aspose.Slides for Java

 ## Introduction
-Creating compelling presentations often involves integrating visual data representations like charts to enhance audience understanding and engagement.
-If you're a developer looking to add dynamic, customizable charts to your .NET presentations using Aspose.Slides for Java, this tutorial is tailored just for you.
-We'll delve into how you can initialize presentations, add various chart types, manage chart data, and format series data effectively.
+In this tutorial you’ll **initialize presentation Aspose Slides** and learn how to embed dynamic, customizable charts into your .NET slides.
+Visual data—like clustered column charts—helps your audience grasp trends instantly, and Aspose.Slides for Java gives you full programmatic control even when you’re targeting a .NET environment.
+We’ll walk through setting up the library, creating a new presentation, adding a chart, populating data, and applying formatting tricks such as coloring negative values.

-**What You'll Learn:**
+**What You’ll Learn**
-- How to set up and use Aspose.Slides for Java in your .NET environment.
+- How to set up Aspose.Slides for Java in a .NET project.
-- Initializing a new presentation using Aspose.Slides.
-- Adding and customizing charts in slides.
+- How to **initialize presentation Aspose Slides** and add a chart.
+- How to **customize clustered column chart** series and categories.
-- Managing chart data workbooks.
+- Managing the chart’s data workbook and applying conditional formatting.

-- Formatting series data, especially handling negative values.
-Transitioning into the prerequisites section will ensure you're all set to follow along with ease.
+### Quick Answers
+- **What is the first step?** Initialize a `Presentation` object.
+- **Which chart type is used in the example?** `ClusteredColumn`.
+- **Can I format negative values differently?** Yes, using conditional fill colors.
+- **Do I need a license for testing?** A free trial license works for development.
+- **Which Maven artifact is required?** `com.aspose:aspose-slides:25.4` with `jdk16` classifier.

+## What is “initialize presentation Aspose Slides”?
+Initializing a presentation creates an in‑memory PPTX file that you can manipulate before saving.
+Aspose.Slides abstracts the file format, letting you add slides, shapes, and charts without dealing with low‑level OPC structures.

+## Why customize a clustered column chart?
+Clustered column charts are ideal for comparing multiple data series across categories.
+Customizing colors, data points, and labels lets you highlight key insights—like emphasizing negative values in red and positives in green—making your slides more compelling.

 ## Prerequisites
-Before diving into creating charts with Aspose.Slides for Java, let's outline what you need:
+- **Aspose.Slides for Java** ≥ 25.4
+- .NET development environment (Visual Studio, .NET 6+ recommended)
+- Basic Java knowledge (you’ll write Java code that runs on the JVM and is called from .NET via JNI or a bridging layer)

 ### Required Libraries and Versions
-Ensure you have the following dependencies:
 - **Aspose.Slides for Java**: Version 25.4 or later.

 ### Environment Setup Requirements
-- A development environment supporting .NET applications.
-- Basic understanding of Java programming concepts.
+- A .NET‑compatible Java runtime (e.g., AdoptOpenJDK 16).
+- Maven or Gradle for dependency management.

 ### Knowledge Prerequisites
-- Familiarity with creating presentations in a .NET application context.
+- Familiarity with creating presentations in a .NET context.
-- Understanding Java dependencies and their management (Maven/Gradle).
+- Understanding of Java project configuration (Maven/Gradle).

 ## Setting Up Aspose.Slides for Java
-To start using Aspose.Slides, you need to include it as a dependency in your project.
-Here’s how you can do that:
+Add the library to your project using your preferred build tool.

 ### Maven
-Add the following dependency to your `pom.xml` file:
 ```xml
 <dependency>
     <groupId>com.aspose</groupId>